Kalmnir/Professional-ReadME-Generator/README.md

 [Questions](#questions)

 ## Installation
-  This project requires the following dependencies to function:  to run this program, you need to have npm inquirer installed along with node js.
+  This project requires the following dependencies to function:  To run this program, you need to have npm inquirer installed along with node js.

 ## Usage
   To use this project, simply open index.js in the integrated terminal in vs code and type node index.js.

 ## Test
   To test this program, simply run it the way instructed in the usage section of this README

+  Link to example video:  (https://github.com/Kalmnir/Professional-ReadME-Generator/tree/main/utils/resources)

 ## Contribution
   To contribute to this project, N/A